Power, gas and water failure

 Electricity failure and safety

-If the power goes off you can report this and get more information by calling 105 or visiting the Power Cut website to get more information including how to be prepared for power cuts, and what to do if you have one.
+- If the power goes off you can report this by calling 105 or visiting the Power Cut website.

 Gas failure and safety